Skip to content

-Each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an executive agency of Her Majesty's Revenue and Customs.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of His Majesty's Revenue and Customs.

 Find out your Rateable Value